state-alchemists/zrb/docs/getting-started.md

 As in the previous section, the `hello-py` Task has several properties.

 - `name`: Representing the Task name, conventionally written in `kebab-case` (i.e., separated by `-`).
-You should use the Task's name whenever you want to run the Task from the CLI.
+In our example, the Task name was `hello-py`
-- `envs`: Representing the environment variable.
+- `envs`: Representing the environment variable used by the Task.
-- `inputs`: Representing user inputs.
+- `inputs`: Representing user inputs used by the Task.

 When Zrb executes the Task, it will pass all user inputs as keyword arguments.
 Additionally, Zrb adds `_task` argument so you can use it to get the environment map.